pytest-dev/pytest-splinter/README.rst

     Function to get browser image (png) screenshot.
 By default, it calls `browser.save_sceenshot` with given path.

-* splinter_driver_executable
+* splinter_webdriver_executable
-    Filesystem path of the webdriver executable.
+    Filesystem path of the webdriver executable directory.
     This fixture gets the value from the command-line option `splinter-webdriver-executable` (see below).